-With a view to covering all the issues adequately and avoiding time pressure towards the end of the day, it will of course be necessary for the Delegation's answers to be as concise as possible.
-Statistical or lengthy technical material should therefore be distributed to members (preferably in advance) and should not be presented viva voce ("orally"); similarly, constitutional, and legislative texts which are available to members need not be repeated.
+With a view to covering all the issues adequately, and avoiding time pressure towards the end of the day, it will of course be necessary for the Delegation's answers to be as concise as possible.
+Statistical or lengthy technical material should therefore be distributed to members (preferably in advance), and not presented viva voce; similarly, constitutional and legislative texts which are available to members need not be repeated.